SalomePlatform/shaper/src/BuildPlugin/doc/faceFeature.rst

 Result
 """"""

-The result of the operation will be set of faces created from selected shapes:
+The result of the operation will be a set of faces created from the selected shapes:

 .. image:: images/CreateFace.png
   :align: center